-But what if you want to use your VPN for only specific apps or specific websites?
+But what if you want to use your VPN for only specific apps or specific sites?
 What if you want some of your traffic to be routed through the VPN and the rest through your standard network connection?

 Split Tunneling Only For Some Traffic

-Split tunneling is a feature of some of the more advanced VPN services that make it easy to use your VPN only for some traffic, for specific applications, one program, or even certain sites.
+Split tunneling is a feature of some of the more advanced VPN services that make it easy to use your VPN service only for a part of your connection, specific applications, one program, or even certain sites.

-Some VPNs offer the functionality that allows using it for specific applications.
+Some VPNs offer a handy function that allows using it for specific applications.
 The user can select or “whitelist” which apps should not use the VPN tunnel.
 All of the rest of the traffic will travel through the VPN tunnel.

-Using VPN Only for Browser
+Using a VPN on Browser Only

-To use a VPN only for browsers you will need a VPN browser extension.
+To set up a VPN only for browsers, you will need a VPN extension for your browser.
 When using a VPN through a browser extension, it is critical to realize that it will not impact network usage outside of the particular browser.

 Using VPN for Specific Websites

-The only exception to this is Surfshark which can whitelist sites and specific IP addresses via the VPN software.
+The only exception to this is Surfshark which can whitelist sites and specific IPs via the VPN software.

-The user can select which websites should bypass the VPN through the settings.
+This six-step setup process will help you enable split tunneling for specific sites/IPs in Surfshark.
+It’s a very convenient feature that enables you to select which websites should bypass the VPN through the settings.
 This can be particularly useful for sites that use location or IP address as part of security protocols.
 You may need to access these sites via your open network.

 Split Tunneling for uTorrent

 There is some debate about the safety of this practice.
-While internet service providers will not be able to see the torrent traffic, the other browsing traffic and the amount of data unaccounted for may make it clear what the user is doing.
+While Internet Service Providers will not be able to see the torrent traffic, the other browsing traffic and the amount of data unaccounted for may make it clear what the user is doing.

 Not all VPNs Allow Split Tunneling on All Devices